eBay (NASDAQ:EBAY) Issues Q1 2022 Earnings Guidance

 eBay (NASDAQ:EBAY – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.010-$1.050 for the period, compared to the Thomson Reuters consensus estimate of $1.100.
 The company issued revenue guidance of $2.43 billion-$2.48 billion, compared to the consensus revenue estimate of $2.62 billion.eBay also updated its FY 2022 guidance to $4.200-$4.400 EPS.

-eBay (NASDAQ:EBAY – Get Rating) last announced its quarterly earnings results on Wednesday, February 23rd.
-The e-commerce company reported $0.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.82 by $0.07. eBay had a net margin of 125.94% and a return on equity of 24.01%.
-The company had revenue of $2.61 billion for the quarter, compared to the consensus estimate of $2.61 billion.
-During the same quarter in the prior year, the firm earned $0.72 earnings per share.
-The company’s revenue for the quarter was up 5.4% compared to the same quarter last year.
-As a group, sell-side analysts anticipate that eBay will post 3.56 EPS for the current year.

-A number of brokerages have recently issued reports on EBAY.
-Stifel Nicolaus decreased their target price on eBay from $80.00 to $70.00 and set a buy rating for the company in a report on Thursday, February 24th.
-JPMorgan Chase & Co. lowered their price target on shares of eBay from $70.00 to $60.00 and set a neutral rating for the company in a report on Thursday, February 24th.
-Piper Sandler cut their price target on shares of eBay from $85.00 to $73.00 and set an overweight rating on the stock in a report on Thursday, February 24th.
-The Goldman Sachs Group decreased their target price on eBay from $84.00 to $70.00 and set a neutral rating for the company in a research report on Thursday, February 24th.
-Finally, Susquehanna Bancshares lowered their target price on shares of eBay from $65.00 to $60.00 and set a neutral rating for the company in a research note on Friday, February 25th.
-Thirteen investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
-According to data from MarketBeat, eBay presently has a consensus rating of Hold and an average price target of $70.57.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, March 18th.
+Investors of record on Thursday, March 10th will be paid a dividend of $0.22 per share.
+The ex-dividend date of this dividend is Wednesday, March 9th.
+This is a boost from eBay’s previous quarterly dividend of $0.18.
+This represents a $0.88 annualized dividend and a yield of 1.61%. eBay’s dividend payout ratio (DPR) is 4.35%.

-In related news, SVP Pete Thompson sold 1,400 shares of the business’s stock in a transaction that occurred on Friday, December 17th.
-The shares were sold at an average price of $63.60, for a total value of $89,040.00.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Corporate insiders own 0.21% of the company’s stock.
+In related news, SVP Pete Thompson sold 2,755 shares of the firm’s stock in a transaction on Thursday, February 17th.
+The stock was sold at an average price of $57.58, for a total transaction of $158,632.90.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Company insiders own 0.21% of the company’s stock.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in EBAY.
-NewEdge Advisors LLC raised its holdings in shares of eBay by 116.7% in the 4th quarter.
-NewEdge Advisors LLC now owns 38,335 shares of the e-commerce company’s stock worth $2,549,000 after purchasing an additional 20,643 shares in the last quarter.
-Toroso Investments LLC grew its holdings in shares of eBay by 38.3% in the 4th quarter.
-Toroso Investments LLC now owns 43,677 shares of the e-commerce company’s stock worth $2,905,000 after acquiring an additional 12,087 shares during the last quarter.
-Lombard Odier Asset Management USA Corp acquired a new position in shares of eBay in the 4th quarter worth $785,000.
-Sequoia Financial Advisors LLC grew its holdings in shares of eBay by 195.6% in the 4th quarter.
-Sequoia Financial Advisors LLC now owns 9,160 shares of the e-commerce company’s stock worth $609,000 after acquiring an additional 6,061 shares during the last quarter.
-Finally, Peapack Gladstone Financial Corp acquired a new position in shares of eBay in the 4th quarter worth $243,000.
-Institutional investors and hedge funds own 82.95% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+EverSource Wealth Advisors LLC bought a new stake in eBay in the fourth quarter valued at $26,000.
+Flagship Harbor Advisors LLC lifted its stake in eBay by 7.5% in the fourth quarter.
+Flagship Harbor Advisors LLC now owns 7,751 shares of the e-commerce company’s stock valued at $515,000 after buying an additional 542 shares during the last quarter.
+Allstate Corp lifted its stake in eBay by 4.6% in the fourth quarter.
+Allstate Corp now owns 12,747 shares of the e-commerce company’s stock valued at $848,000 after buying an additional 558 shares during the last quarter.
+SkyView Investment Advisors LLC bought a new stake in eBay in the fourth quarter valued at $40,000.
+Finally, Strategic Wealth Advisors Group LLC raised its stake in shares of eBay by 5.9% during the fourth quarter.
+Strategic Wealth Advisors Group LLC now owns 14,900 shares of the e-commerce company’s stock valued at $994,000 after purchasing an additional 826 shares in the last quarter.
+Institutional investors own 82.95% of the company’s stock.

 About eBay (Get Rating)